Blockchain-for-identity-and-privacy/SBT-Satisfaction/README.md

 - Customer-dApp: the user interface for the customer to obtain the digital ownership of a physically-owned product and mint certificates of satisfaction.

+Requirements:
-This repository requires node.js installed in the server and Metamask installed in the browser.
+- This project requires Node.js to be installed on the server and MetaMask to be installed in the browser.
+Usage:
-Both smart contracts must be deployed in a public blockchain and their addresses must be saved using the configuration page of both dApps.
+- Depoly the smart contracts Company and Customer_Satisfaction on a public blockchain and take note of their address.
+- Run each dApp using the command yarn start from their folder.
+- Save the addresses of the deployed soulbound tokens via the configuration page.
+Features:
+- Using the company dApp you can create a product account, mint the origin SBT and print the QR code label.
+- using the customer dApp you can scan a label and emit a satisfaction token.